rashmi-dev/fend-arcade-game/README.md

 ## Getting started

-Load the game https://rashmi-dev.github.io/fend-arcade-game/ in the browser to play the game.
+Load the game [https://rashmi-dev.github.io/fend-arcade-game/ in the browser to play the game].
 You can also refresh the game to re-load the game page.

 ## How the game works

 There are three important factors to consider in order to win the game.
-1. ### Lives :- The player has 10 lives.
+1. **Lives**:- The player has 10 lives.
 Each time he/she collides with the enemy, the player loses a life.
-2. ### Key :- Player has to get the key before going to the water to win the game.
+2. **Key**:- Player has to get the key before going to the water to win the game.
-3. ### Water :- Reaching the water he/she finishes the game.
+3. **Water** :- Reaching the water he/she finishes the game.

 The player can also collect a gem and a heart and it is displayed on the screen.